boolnetwork/advanced-solidity-tutorials/README.md

 The security of each `Anchor` is preserved by a distinctive [Dynamic Hidden Committee](https://boolnetwork.gitbook.io/docs/concepts/dynamic-hidden-committee-dhc) in Bool Network.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### How does an AMT Bridge work?

+The diagram below visually depicts the complete lifecycle of a cross-chain transaction processed by Bool Network.

 <div align="center">
     <img alt="AMTInfrastructure" src="images/AMTInfrastructure.png"/>
 </div>

+`Consumer` in the diagram is **instantiated** by a liquidity pool for USDT, which also effectively illustrates the process of a cross-chain asset transfer conducted by our SWAP application, BoolSwap.
+The detailed process is as follows:

+- `Source Step1`: When the source `Pool` receives a specific amount of the designated token, it generates a message including the informaiton of the amount of token and the address of the destination recipient, and sends it in the form of a `payload` to its binding `Anchor` on the source chain.
+- `Source Step2`: The source `Anchor` then sends a **standardized message** to the source `Messenger` and triggers the standard cross-chain event that can be monitored by Bool Network
+- `Off-chain Step1`: The `Committeee` binding to the destination `Anchor` will verify the finality of the source chain transaction and the validity of the message.
+If the verification is successful, the `Committee` will sign the message content with its private key.
+- `Off-chain Step2`: The `Deliverer` service (previously known as `Relayer`) will collect the `signature` and the corresponding `message`, and send them to the destination `Messenger`.
+- `Destination Step1`: The destination `Messenger` will verify the validity of the message versus the signature based on the public key stored on the destination `Anchor`, and then send the message to the destination `Anchor`.
+- `Destination Step2`: The destination `Anchor` then sends the message to the destination `Pool`, which will release the designated amount of token to the destination recipient.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Build an AMT Bridge